brentthayer1/capstone1/README.md

 ## Conclusion

 Even though the correlation between popularity and every attribute is statistically significant, one has to wonder about the practical significance.
-The correlation between loudness and popularity is the most interesting to me.
+The correlation between loudness and popularity stands out the most.
 I am also interested in the time aspect of a song.
 I know that people have a short attention span, and was assuming I would see more of a correlation between popularity increasing as a song's length was shorter.

+To better a song's chance of being popular on Spotify, the main area of interest is maximizing the overall loudness.
+The more energy and danceable a song is will also increase it's chances of becoming popular.

+I hope to further investigate the relationships between loudness, danceability, energy and tempo.
+These four attributes seem like they all work together in some way.